Plumsail/orgchart-docs/source/configuration-wizard/custom-css.rst

     :alt: Printing

 Org Chart will add the class "pl-print-mode" to elements before printing out the chart.
-This way, you can handle styles in the “Custom CSS” tab that will be applied only when printing the chart.
+This way, you can handle styles in the **Custom CSS** tab that will be applied only when printing the chart.

 To enlarge font-size for printing, the code used was: